Find Affordable College Courses

 Swarthmore, PA

-Swarthmore College ranked #7 on this year’s Best Economics Schools in Pennsylvania list.
+Swarthmore College came in at #7 in this year’s edition of the Best Economics Schools in Pennsylvania ranking.
 Located in the large suburb of Swarthmore, Swarthmore is a private not-for-profit school with a small student population.

 Economics majors at Swarthmore take out an average of $21,491 in student loans while working on their egree.